St. Petersburg, Florida: Early Spanish exploration

-Nineteenth century
+19th century

 The city was co-founded by John C. Williams, formerly of Detroit, who purchased the land in 1875, and by Peter Demens, who was instrumental in bringing the terminus of the Orange Belt Railway there in 1888.
 St. Petersburg was incorporated as a town on February 29, 1892, when it had a population of 300 people.

 Local lore claims John C. Williams and Peter Demens flipped a coin to see who would have the honor of naming the city.
-When Demens won the coin toss the city was named after Saint Petersburg, Russia, where Peter Demens had spent half of his youth, while John C. Williams named the first hotel after his birthplace, Detroit (a hotel built by Demens).
+When Demens won the coin toss, the city was named after Saint Petersburg, Russia, where Peter Demens had spent half of his youth, while John C. Williams named the first hotel after his birthplace, Detroit (a hotel built by Demens).
 The Detroit Hotel still exists downtown on Central Ave, but has been turned into a condominium.

-The oldest operating hotels are the Pier Hotel (formally Hotel Cordova), built in 1921, and The Exchange Hotel (formalley The Heritage Hotel), built in 1926.
+The oldest operating hotels are the Pier Hotel (formally Hotel Cordova), built in 1921, and The Exchange Hotel (formally The Heritage Hotel), built in 1926.

 The first major newspaper to debut in Tampa Bay was the St. Petersburg Times which established in 1884.
 Philadelphia publisher F. A. Davis turned on St. Petersburg's first electrical service in 1897.
 The city's first major industry was born in 1899 when Henry W. Hibbs (1862–1942), a native of Newport, North Carolina, established his wholesale fish business at the end of the railroad pier, which extended out to the shipping channel.
 Within a year, Hibbs Fish Company was shipping more than 1000 lb of fish each day.

+A historic marker on the 2nd Avenue side of St. Peter's Episcopal Cathedral, facing Williams Park, notes that the cathedral and several adjacent churches played a central role in St. Petersburg being known as the "City of Churches."
+Among the oldest remaining structures downtown, St. Peter's was built in the Gothic Revival style in 1899, funded by philanthropist Edwin H. Tomlinson in honor of his father.
+The area surrounding Williams Park also features other historic congregations—including First Baptist, First Congregational, and First United Methodist—all established within a few decades of the city's founding in 1892.
+Architectural records indicate that of fewer than ten Gothic Revival buildings remaining citywide, seven churches were built between 1887 and 1925, most clustered around Williams Park and Central Avenue.
+Earlier still, the first Episcopal church in the area was established at Pinellas Point in 1887, prior to the city's own founding.
+This pattern of early church building by multiple denominations reflects how religious institutions served as foundational anchors in St. Petersburg's civic and cultural development—even before the city's official incorporation.